sanfm/fm-debian/README.md

 sudo sh setup.sh
 ```

-# Changes you could want to make
+# Changes you would want to make

 I'm using a 27 inch 4k monitor, so you may want to change things like fonts and HiDPI (display scaling).
 Below you can find a list of every parameter, fonts and size of rofi menus and polybar bar, that you could change if you want to make everything looks bigger or samller.